 For Makers, the JIT auction provides an easy way to access on-chain taker flow for market making operations.
-Unlike an on-chain CLOB where the set up cost, ongoing infrastructural costs, and the possibility for latency arbitrage is high, market making on the JIT is a simple, competitive auction fill mechanism, reducing the barrier for entry for making on-chain.
+Unlike an on-chain CLOB where the set-up cost, ongoing infrastructural costs, and the possibility for latency arbitrage are high, market making on the JIT is a simple, competitive auction fill mechanism, reducing the barrier for entry for making on-chain.

 Makers will also earn a rebate for filling taker orders.

 How many auctions can there be at once?

 The auction mechanism is highly parallelized for maximum exchange throughput.

 - Takers can initiate multiple auctions, up to the number of order slots (currently 32).

 - Makers can participate in as many auctions as they like (since their order is completed atomically).